cravier/Vue2-Meteor-MongoDB-Text-Research/README.md

 # Vue2-Meteor-MongoDB-Text-Research

-Simple Vue2/Meteor/MongoDB app that illustrate the index text research with content/titles and tags system of files.
+Simple Vue2/Meteor/MongoDB app that illustrates the index text research with content/titles and tags system of files.

 <b>Please note that the app is a simple example and could be improved in many ways (features, user feedback etc).
 Also, this is my first project in Vue2.</b>